-5.4.3 The DCO/Chaperone shall have the Rider sign an appropriate form to acknowledge and accept the notification.
-If the Rider refuses to sign that they have been notified, or evades the notification, the DCO/Chaperone shall, if possible, inform the <a href="Rider or his/her support personnel of the Consequences of a Failure to Comply, and the Chaperone (if not the DCO) shall immediately report all relevant facts to the DCO.
-When possible, the DCO shall continue to collect a Sample.
-The DCO shall document the facts in a detailed report and report the circumstances to the Testing Authority.
-The Testing Authority shall follow the steps prescribed in Annex A - Review of a Possible Failure to Comply of the UCI Results Management Regulations.
+5.4.3 The DCO/Chaperone shall have the Rider or his/her support personnel sign an appropriate form to acknowledge and accept the notification.
+If the Rider or his/her support personnel refuses to sign that they have been notified, or evades the notification, the DCO/Chaperone shall, if possible, inform the Rider or his/her support personnel of the Consequences of a Failure to Comply, and the Chaperone (if not the DCO) shall immediately report all relevant facts to the DCO.
+When possible, the DCO shall document the facts in a detailed report and report the circumstances to the Testing Authority shall follow the steps prescribed in Annex A - Review of a Possible Failure to Comply of the UCI Results Management Regulations.

+The signature of the Rider's Support Personnel on the notification form shall bind the Rider.
 [Comment to Article 5.4.3: A notification form in electronic format is deemed valid and sufficient proof of notification and acceptance.
 It produces the same effects as a paper document.]